-4.1 Governance structure of the organisation, including the committees of the maximum governing 4.2 body responsible for tasks such as defining the strategy or supervision of the organisation.
-Indicate whether the president of the maximum governing body also occupies an executive position.
-27,113 113 4.3 In organisations with a unitary management structure, indicate the number of members of the maximum governing body who are independent or non-executive.
-113 4.4 Mechanisms through which shareholders and employees may communicate suggestions or 4.5 recommendations to the maximum governing body.
-Link between the remuneration of the members of the maximum governing body, top 21-22,113 4.7 managers and executives and company performance.
-113 4.6 4.7 Established procedures for avoiding conflicts of interest in the maximum governing body.
-Procedure for determining the skills and experience demanded of members of the maximum governing body, in order to guide the graphicities strategy in social environmental and 21-22,113 governing body in order to guide the organisation's strategy in social, environmental and economic aspects.
-113 4.8 Declaration of mission and values, internal code of conduct and principles relating to 4.9 economic, environmental and social performance and its implementation status.
-Management processes to supervise the identification and management of economic, environmental 33-40, 73-77 1.7 and social policies, including the related risks and opportunities, and compliance with internationally 4.10 agreed standards codes of conduct and principles.
-Procedures to evaluate performance of maximum governing body itself, with particular 21-22,113 4.10 regard to economic, environmental and social performance.
-21-22,113 Participa tion of interest groups 4.11 4.12 Description of how the organisation has adopted the precaution principle or approach.
-Social, environmental or economic principles or programmes developed externally, in addition to 17-18, 33-35 2 any other initiative that the organisation subscribes to or approves.
-21-22, 33-35 410 Delinational appropriations in his larger to analyze notional and international agranulations the agranulation 81-88, 93-96 4.13 Principal associations in belongs to and/or national and international organisations the organisation supports.
-33-35, 93-96 Commit ments with existing initiatives 4.14 Relationship with interest groups included by the organisation.
-21-22 4.15 Basis for identification and selection of interest groups the organisation makes commitments with.
-13, 21-22, 33-35 4.16 Approaches adopted for the inclusion of interest groups, including the frequency of its participation by types and categories of interest groups.
-13, 21-22, 33-35 4.17 Principle concerns and aspects of interest that have arisen through the participation of interest groups and the manner in which the organisation has responded to them in the drafting of the Report.
-13, 21-22, 33-35
+Governa i nce Governance structure of the organisation, including the committees of the maximum governing 4.1 body responsible for tasks such as defining the strategy or supervision of the organisation.
+17,71 Indicate whether the president of the maximum governing body also occupies an executive position.
+71 4.3 In organisations with a unitary management structure, indicate the number of members of 1.1 the maximum governing body who are independent or non-executive.
+Mechanisms through which shareholders and employees may communicate suggestions or recommendations 71 4.4 to the maximum governing body.
+11-12, 71 4.5 Link between the remuneration of the members of the maximum governing body, top managers • 4 / and executives and company performance.
+71 Established procedures for avoiding conflicts of interest in the maximum governing body.
+Procedure for determining the skills and experience demanded of members of the maximum 11-12, 71 1.7 governing body in order to guide the organisation's strategy in social, environmental and economic aspects.
+71 4.8 Declaration of mission and values, internal code of conduct and principles relating to economic, environmental and social performance and its implementation status.
+21-25, 45-48 4.9 Management processes to supervise the identification and management of economic, environmental 21-23, 43-40 and social policies, including the related risks and opportunities, and compliance with 110 internationally agreed standards codes of conduct and principles.
+11-12, 71 4.10 Procedures to evaluate performance of maximum governing body itself, with particular regard to economic, environmental and social performance.
+11-12, 71 • ition of interest groups 0 01 00 Description of how the organisation has adopted the precaution principle or approach.
+Social, environmental or economic principles or programmes developed externally, in addition to any other 9, 21-23 1.12 initiative that the organisation subscribes to orapproves.
+11-12, 21-23 4.40 51-56,60-63 4.13 Principal associations in belongs to and/or national and international organisations the organisation supports.
+21-23, 60-63 Commit ments with existing initiatives Relationship with interest groups included by the organisation.
+11-12 Basis for identification and selection of interest groups the organisation makes commitments with.
+Approaches adopted for the inclusion of interest groups, including the frequency of its participation by types 7, 11-12, 21-23 4.10 and categories of interest groups.
+7, 11-12, 21-23 4.17 Principle concerns and aspects of interest that have arisen through the participation of interest groups and the manner in which the organisation has responded to them in the drafting of the Report.
+7, 11-12, 21-23 керог с.
+7, 11-12, 21-23 ECONON IIC PERFORMANCE INDICATORS Mana agement Approach Economic Performance EC.1 (P) Direct generated and distributed economic value, including income, operating costs, employee remuneration, donations and other investments in the community, non-distributed profits and payments to providers of capital and governments.
+15, 27-37 EC.2 (P) Financial consequences and other risks and opportunities for the activities of the organisation due to 10,2, 37 F 0 0 climatic change.
+9, 54-56 (P) Coverage of obligations of the organisation owing to social benefit programmes.(P) Major financial assistance received from governments.
+N/A N/A LO.4 (i.)
+Major manala assistance received nom governments.
+IN//